 For Fall and Winter quarters, the guest presenters will individually showcase their work to a closed group.
 However, for Spring quarter, the cluster will facilitate a dialogue between one of its scholars and an invited guest speaker, and this event will take place in front of a public audience.

-The cluster will maintain a webpage to document these events as well as fashion a zine that documents the cluster's activities over the year.
-In addition, the cluster will meet two times every quarter (once before and once after each event) to engage the work of invited guests, share ideas, sustain dialogue, and facilitate a communal space for all things autoethnography.
+The cluster will meet two times every quarter (once before and once after each event) to engage the work of invited guests, share ideas, sustain dialogue, and facilitate a communal space for all things autoethnography.

 Meshell Sturgis, Doctoral Candidate in the Department of Communication and 2019 Mellon Summer Fellow for Public Projects in the Humanities, was selected as a 2021 recipient for the prestigious K. Patricia Cross Future Leaders Award by AAC&U